jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 are freely and openly available to the public that paid for them.

-### The Digital Revolution.
+**The Digital Revolution**
 In the early days of computing, programmers and developers learned from each other by sharing software.
 In the 1980s, the free-soft- ware movement codified this practice of shar- ing into a set of principles and freedoms:

-- The freedom to run a software program as you wish, for any purpose.
+• The freedom to run a software program as you wish, for any purpose.

-- The freedom to study how a software pro- gram works (because access to the source code has been freely given), and change it so it does your computing as you wish.
+• The freedom to study how a software pro- gram works (because access to the source code has been freely given), and change it so it does your computing as you wish.

-- The freedom to redistribute copies.
+• The freedom to redistribute copies.

-- The freedom to distribute copies of your modified versions to others.^16
+• The freedom to distribute copies of your modified versions to others.[^16]

 These principles and freedoms constitute a set of norms and rules that typify a digital com-